 The best ever chicken liver pate

-This is the best chicken liver pate recipe and I have been making it for over 2 decades.
+This is the best chicken liver pate recipe and I have been making it for over two decades.
 It has also become very popular on my site and you can see the positive feedback in the comments below.
-I love my original version but have also included a second recipe which uses a splash of cream and less butter.
+I love my original version but I have also included a second recipe which uses a splash of cream and less butter.
 So choose which you prefer.

-I love to serve chicken liver pate with crispy melba toast and a dollop of something sweet.
-It’s silken smooth so it needs the crunch.
+I love to serve chicken liver pate with crispy homemade melba toast and a dollop of something sweet.
+It’s silken smooth so needs the crunch.
 The Marmalade offers a bitter-sweet flavour which is rather delicious and quite Christmassy too.
 If you want to be really wild, stir a splash of whiskey into the marmalade to give it that boozy edge.

 I had the intention to make a clementine jelly to go with the pate, but that plan fell apart when I realised I was running out of the year.
 You know the feeling as you catapult towards Christmas in the silly season and suddenly realise you have bitten off more than you can chew?
 Literally and figuratively.

 In the meantime, this is my best chicken liver pate which is so very easy to make.
 I always make a double batch and freeze off ramekins for later use.
 It’s so nice to pop in a basket for a summer picnic.
+This is such an easy recipe to scale as you can see in my video below.

 Can you freeze chicken liver pate?